Murphdog405/Pokemon_GBC_Celebrations/README.md

  - IN-GAME MOVES LEARNSET POKEDEX
 - Base Stats displayed in POKEDEX
 - Can Now Surrender In Battle
+- Can Obtain All Starters From NPCs Now (Like Yellow Version)
 - Added Pokémon like Magmar / Electabuzz / Staryu and others to earlier routes (consult documentation) - Infinite TM's (they are reusable like newer gens)
 - Gym Leaders, Rival, Rockets and other trainers had a buff in level, moves and parties (some parties to match Anime/Lets go Pikachu/References)
  - Move Relearner added in Fuchsia - Move Deleter added in Vermilion (undeletable HMs)
  - All overworld Pokémon icons have been updated (no more generic ones)
  - Party Mini sprites have been updated - Caught Pokémon icon added in HUD Battle